[Direct] Direct

 It is my intention to visually restore it, but I can probably and hopefully go much further than that and give it life again running the older available software that remains.
 The upside is that these days retro computing is wildly popular and under the hood, this device, quite like Zyklus, is in essence based on Home Computer hardware.
 For example, a drop-in replacement CPU emulator that will allow you to include ROMS in its emulator as a binary file, is widely available, which is what I’m hoping to use to circumvent the battery backed RAM.
 A second benefit of this is that batteries are no longer needed on the main-board so risk of leaking and battery acid corrosion is gone.

-It won’t be easy as it’s missing quite a few parts, which are likely – and hopefully – still in Vangelis’ estate:
+It won’t be easy as it’s missing quite a few parts, which are likely – and hopefully – still in Vangelis’ estate or at least preserved somewhere:

 – the breakout box with all the midi / audio connections